Phzing/OOP-File-System-with-Linux-CLI/docs/studio18.md

 4. Tested by adding both types of defined files, adding them, deleting them, opening them, and closing them.

-5. It only depends on the AbstractFile interface.
+5. It only depends on the AbstractFile interface at this point.

 6. Passes unit tests!